 - Credibility of storyteller to the target audience

 - Persistence of stories over time

-The best thing for a company, a project, a movement, a marketing or a political campaign’s narrative is to have a lot of people with credibility to the target audience tell stories with roughly similar positive themes again and again over a long period of time, with new examples of the same positive themes added in.
+The best thing for a company, a project, a movement, marketing or a political campaign’s narrative is to have a lot of people with credibility to the target audience tell stories with roughly similar positive themes again and again over a long period of time, with new examples of the same positive themes added in.
 The more authentic and the less coordinated it all seems, the better.

 The old way to build a positive narrative was to tell a consistent story about yourself over time.
 The new way is to have other people tell your story for you, either directly or by association.

-It’s hard to pull off, particularly because so much of it needs to be organic, seeded with just the right amount of direction from the company or team and its core supporters.
+It’s hard to pull off, particularly because so much of it needs to be organic, seeded with just the right amount of direction from the company or team and it’s core supporters.
 When it works, though, it’s a powerful thing, the benefits of which compound over time.
 Because the longer people believe something about a company, the longer they’re likely to believe something about that company.
-Great examples are Apple, Tesla, Nike.
+Great examples are Apple, Tesla, and Nike.

-Then finding investors, partners, influencers, early adopters, and customers to help you accelerate turning those stories into a collective, cohesive narrative that cuts through the noise, and finally get out of the way, letting more and more people tell stories that shape the narrative and take on a life of its own.
+Then finding investors, partners, influencers, early adopters, and customers to help you accelerate turning those stories into a collective, cohesive narrative that cuts through the noise, and finally gets out of the way, letting more and more people tell stories that shape the narrative and take on a life of its own.
 It’s all about organic, bottom-up, community-driven narrative creation and distribution.